 COVID-19, Stress & Weight

-This webinar is part of our live online training content.
-If you are a Connected Insider, be sure to log in to register for this webinar at no cost.
+If you are a Connected Insider, be sure to log in to watch this webinar recording at no cost.

-Join us for an interdisciplinary panel discussion on how COVID-19 is impacting our mental health, stress levels, eating habits, and body image.
-During this session, experts will provide practical insight into how you can help support your clients, family members, and friends struggling with their relationship with food during this challenging time.
+During this webinar, an interdisciplinary panel discussion took place on how COVID-19 has impacted our mental health, stress levels, eating habits, and body image.
+During this session, experts provided practical insight into how you can help support your clients, family members, and friends struggling with their relationship with food during this challenging time.

 Dr. Ximena Ramos Salas

 Ximena Ramos Salas has a PhD in Public Health with a specialization in Health Promotion & Socio-Behavioural Sciences from the University of Alberta, Edmonton, Canada.
 She currently works as Director of Research & Policy at Obesity Canada.
 The network engages health professionals, researchers, policy makers, and patients affected by obesity and is Canada’s authoritative voice on evidence-based approaches for obesity prevention, treatment and policy.
 Ximena also works as a research and policy consultant with the European Association for the Study of Obesity – the leading voice of obesity science, medicine and community in Europe and she is a technical obesity consultant with the World Health Organization – Regional Office for Europe.